com-480-data-visualization/datavis-project-2022-syrinx/Milestone2.md

 :-------------------------:|:-------------------------:
 ![ Aggregated statistical View 1 ](./milestone_imgs/Aggregation_Statistical_view1.png "Aggregated_Statistical_view1")  |  ![ Aggregated statistical View 2 ](./milestone_imgs/Aggregation_Statistical_view2.png "Aggregated_Statistical_view2")

+The aggregated statistical view shows bar chart for data on women and men sides.
+For categorical data present for both sets (e.g. women race and men race) the graph will be assymetrical.
+For categorical data that pertain to both gender together (eg relationship) the graph will be symmetrical.
+For the ordinal data, we will define some categories (e.g. age) for the aggreagation.

 ### Tools and Lectures Needed
 For the portrait view: